bootstraptheme-for-typo3/fluidbootstraptheme/README.md

 ## How does it do it?

-By leveraging the integration logic provided by `EXT:fluidcontent` and `EXT:fluidpages` - enabling use of specially constructed Fluid templates as content elements, much like the Flexible Content Elements concept from TemplaVoila.
+By leveraging the integration logic provided by `EXT:fluidpages` - enabling use of specially constructed Fluid templates as content elements, much like the Flexible Content Elements concept from TemplaVoila.

 ===